oracle/opengrok/README.txt

 We provided you with OpenGrok wrapper script, which should aid in deploying the web application.
-Please change to opengrok directory (can vary on your system)
+Please change to opengrok directory (can vary on your system) Note that now you might need to change to user which owns the target directories for data, e.g. on Solaris you'd do # pfexec su - webservd

-# cd /usr/opengrok/bin
+$ cd /usr/opengrok/bin

 and run

-# ./OpenGrok deploy
+$ ./OpenGrok deploy

 This command will do some sanity checks and will deploy the source.war in its directory to one of detected web application containers.